wombleton/gitlaw-nz/acts/I/Insurance (Prudential Supervision) Act 2010.md

     *   (b) appoint, in writing, any suitably qualified person (an _investigator_) to carry out an investigation of the affairs of the licensed insurer or associated person.

-    (3) A licensed insurer or an associated person commits an offence if the insurer or person fails to comply with any requirement of the Bank under subsection (2)(a) and is liable, on summary conviction,---
+    (3) A licensed insurer or an associated person commits an offence if the insurer or person fails to comply with any requirement of the Bank under subsection (2)(a) and is liable, on conviction,---

     *   (a) in the case of an individual, to imprisonment for a term not exceeding 3 months or to a fine not exceeding $200,000 (or both):

     *   (b) in the case of a body corporate, to a fine not exceeding $500,000\.

+    Section 130(3): amended, on 1 July 2013, by [section 413][358] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 131 Power to obtain information or documents